scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 also very important as on some operating systems, there is no CUDA support even though OpenCL is supported (like the GPUs on MacOS).

-This is in itself remarkable given that all we do to change the backend is to simply set the appropriate backend.
+This is in itself remarkable given that all we do to run on the GPU or CPU is to simply set the appropriate backend.
 In most of the compyle examples, we use a command line argument to switch the backend.
-So with exactly the same driver code we are able to immediately run our program fully in parallel and have it run on both multi-core CPUs as well as GPUs.
+So with exactly the same code we are able to immediately run our program fully in parallel and have it run on both multi-core CPUs as well as GPUs.

 Many problems can be solved using the map-reduce approach above.
 However, almost all non-trivial applications require a bit more than that and this is